wp-plugins/responsive-video-light/readme.txt

 * Remove vestigial contextual help screen code that really did nothing useful

 = 1.1.0 =
-* Add wmode shorttag parameter for responsive_youtube.
+* Add wmode shortcode parameter for responsive_youtube.
 * Add underscore to acceptable character set in YouTube video ID regex.
 * Minor whitespace tweaks.
 * Much thanks to kjfrank and f.macdonald for the heads-up and suggested fixes on these issues!